GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 The elastic pinging effect shown at the top of this post is produced using on of my favourite algorithms --- the heavy ball algorithm.

-Heavy ball is an optimization algorithm.
+The heavy ball algorithm is used for optimization.
 Given some function (and its gradients), it searches for the minimum of that function.
-The name comes from some intuition for the algorithm --- it's like placing a heavy ball at some point on the functions surface, and letting it roll down towards the lowest point.
+The name comes from some intuition for the algorithm --- it's like placing a heavy ball at some point on the function's surface, and letting it roll down towards the lowest point.

 Explaining the full algorithm is out-of-scope for this post, but I'll present the updates the algorithm gives for our use case.
-We'll begin by creating a new class, which we can query to apply a step of the heavy ball algorithm.
+We'll begin by creating a new class, that we can query to apply a step of the heavy ball algorithm.

 {% highlight cs %}
 public class HeavyBall1D